-Stream movies online instead of going to the cinema, dust off the old skateboard, go and explore your town or city, head to the library and read all those classics you always wanted to.
+Stream movies online instead of going to the cinema, dust off your cool stunt scooter, go and explore your town or city, head to the library and read all those classics you always wanted to.
 There are plenty of things you can do for free, or cheaper things like we do such as slacklining or climbing.
 Get into a group with other friends etc too so cost of equipment and travel is much less.

 Ditch the car: